 Discovering Manuka Honey

-In my constant search for natural products, years back, I had come across the Manuka honey and after reading several articles I was certainly convinced, and I decided to go and fetch a jar of Manuka honey and give it a taste.
-However, back then, it was very difficult for me to figure out which is the best brand to choose from all that was on offer.
+In my constant search for natural products, years back, I had come across the Manuka honey and after reading several articles I was certainly convinced and decided to give Manuka honey a taste.
+However, back then it was very difficult for me to figure out which is the best brand to choose from all that was on offer.

 Properties and Grading of the Manuka Honey